BRAINSia/dcm-classifier/README.md

 # Introduction

-In this work, we developed a robust, easily extensible classification framework that extracts key features from well-characterized DICOM header fields to identify image modality and acquisition plane.
+In this work, we developed a robust, easily extensible classification framework that extracts key features from well-characterized DICOM header fields for identifying image modality and acquisition plane.
+Our tool is crucial for eliminating error-prone human interaction and allowing automatization, increasing imaging applications' reliability and efficiency.
+We used Random Forrest and Decision Tree algorithms to determine the image modality and orientation.
+We trained on header meta-data of over 49000 scan volumes from multiple studies and achieved over 99% prediction accuracy on image modality and acquisition plane classification.
+The proposed framework will be available as an open-source python pip module for easy and fast adaptation.
-Utilizing classical machine learning paradigms and a heterogeneous dataset of 9121 scans collected at 12 sites, using 23 scanners from 6 manufacturers, we achieved 99.4% accuracy during the K-Fold Cross-Validation for classifying 11 image modalities and 99.96% accuracy on image acquisition plane classification.
-Furthermore, we demonstrated model generalizability by achieving 98.6% accuracy on out-of-sample animal data.
-Our proposed framework can be crucial in eliminating error-prone human interaction, allowing automatization, and increasing imaging applications' reliability and efficiency.

 This work was submitted for publication at the 2024 [SPIE Medical Imaging](https://spie.org/conferences-and-exhibitions/medical-imaging?SSO=1) conference.